Comedian Tom Smothers, one-half of the Smothers Brothers, dies at 86

 After a successful 20th anniversary "Smothers Brothers Comedy Hour" in 1988, CBS buried the hatchet and brought them back.

-As with the 1970 and 1975 shows, however, the magic seemed to be missing this time and the show was quickly canceled.
-It stayed on the air long enough, though, for Smothers to introduce the "Yo-Yo Man," a bit allowing him to demonstrate his considerable skills with a yo-yo while he and his brother kept up a steady patter of comedy.
+The show was quickly canceled, though it stayed on the air long enough for Smothers to introduce the "Yo-Yo Man," a bit allowing him to demonstrate his considerable skills with a yo-yo while he and his brother kept up a steady patter of comedy.
 The bit remained in their act for years.

 Smothers married three times and had three children.
 He is survived by his wife Marie, children Bo and Riley Rose, and brother Dick, in addition to other relatives.
 He was predeceased by his son Tom and sister Sherry.